ZasX/docs/docs/truenas-scale/2-databases/4-migrating.md

 So for `vaultwarden` (the default name), it will be `vaultwarden`.
 But for the vaultwarden app that was installed with the name `testwarden`, it will be `testwarden-vaultwarden`.

-:::caution Replace the names in <> before executing commands
+:::caution Replace the names in the angle brackets before executing commands

 ```bash
 k3s kubectl scale deploy <app-name>-<default-name> -n ix-<app-name> --replicas=0